Always Proud, San Francisco: A Brief Gay History

 - 1966: First U.S. Gay Community Center & More

 The Society for Individual Rights opens the first gay community center in the U.S. The National Planning Conference of Homophile Organizations holds the first national convention of gay and lesbian groups in San Francisco.
-The world's first transgender organization, the National Transsexual Counseling Unit, was established in San Francisco.
+The world's first transgender organization, the National Transsexual Counseling Unit, was established in San Francisco in response to the Compton's Cafeteria Riot that occured in August.

 - 1970: First Gay Pride Parade